Understanding ICO Files

 What is an ICO File?

 An ICO file, short for "Icon file," is a specialized image format designed primarily for storing computer icons.
-Developed by Microsoft, it is the main format for representing applications, files, folders, and other elements in the Windows operating system.
+Developed by Microsoft, it is the standard format for representing applications, files, folders, and other elements in the Windows operating system.

 A Brief History of ICO Files